eresearchqut/proofpoint-mock/README.md

 # Proofpoint Mock API

+## Rationale
+We have an application that previously sent emails using SendGrid.
+For local development and testing, we relied on Docker images that mock SendGrid (e.g. ghashange/sendgrid-mock) to capture and inspect emails without sending them externally.

+A new requirement mandated migration from SendGrid to Proofpoint Secure Email Relay.
+At the time of writing, no equivalent mocking solution exists for Proofpoint that provides the same local email sending & receiving functionality as sendgrid-mock.
+This gap created the need for the code in this repository.

 ## Components
 * custom api: mocks Proofpoint's `send` api endpoint and sends an email with smtp
 * Nodemailer: smtp client